Fort Worth area and Tarrant County Salvation Army assistance programs.

 The Home Sweet Home Program offers homeless prevention services and possibly emergency rental assistance.
 Professional case workers from the Fort Worth Salvation Army, along with other charities, non-profits, and churches in the community, can help families remain housed, prevent homelessness, and stop an eviction.

 The main objective is to deal with potential homelessness pro-actively.
 The agency will support mid to long term residential stability by providing at risk households and the currently homeless with the tools they need to effectively budget and manage income and expenses.
-The agency may also have referrals to emergency rental assistance programs.
+The agency may also have referrals to emergency rental assistance programs as well as homeless prevention and rapid rehousing grants in Texas.

 It is widely known, and numerous studies support the fact that it is easier to prevent homelessness than it is to put a family back together.
 When someone is on the streets it is more expensive, requires more time, money, skills and financial resources to reverse.
 It is much better for the family and society as a whole to prevent homelessness in the first place.
-Case managers can offer financial assistance (1-6 months), case management, credit counseling, and monthly budgeting workshops and classes, among other resources.
+As part of Home Sweet Home, case managers can offer financial assistance (1-6 months), case management, credit counseling, and monthly budgeting workshops and classes, among other resources.
 Fort Worth area families and individuals could be spared months of misery or even homelessness, which will save the state and community thousands of dollars in rehabilitation and shelter services.
-Click here for more information on non-profit credit counseling in Texas.

 There are restrictions and an application process in place.
 In order to be selected as a participant in the Home Sweet Home Program, an applicant needs to meet income levels, prove the hardship, and they also need to show a strong desire and ability to change to improve their personal and financial situation.

-A food pantry is offered at most Fort Worth locations.
+A free food pantry is offered at most Fort Worth as well as Tarrant County locations.
 It can offer canned goods, holiday meals, and a food bag that could contain up to 3 days worth of items for the low income.
+There are also soup kitchens around the county for hot meals.

 2901 Northeast 28th Street, Fort Worth, Texas, (817) 834-6271